blazer82/swiftinvader/README.md

 swiftinvader
 ============

-Space Invader type of game in Apple's new Swift language using Sprite Kit.
+Space Invaders type of game in Apple's new Swift language using Sprite Kit.

 I probably ignored some of Sprite Kit's best practices, but that's fixable...